yehandesilva/monkeyPoll/README.md

 - Implemented account authentication to authenticate user credentials upon log in
 - Created up to date UML class diagrams and database schema

-### Plans For Next Milestone - Alpha Release:
+### Milestone 2 - Alpha Release:
+- Created a database schema to handle the functionaliy proposed by the application (Represented by diagrams created)
+- Implemented all remaining entities with corresponding Junit tests
+- Adjusted authentication to ensure proper persistence across sesssions
-- Implement all other required entities and controllers along with corresponding JUnit tests
+- Created a survey controller to get specified surveys and post given surveys along with corresponding Junit tests
-- Allow users to create and share surveys
+- Added user interface on frontend to allow users to create surveys
-- Allow users to complete surveys shared with them
+- Added user interface on frontend to allow users to get, fill out and submit surveys

+### Plans For Next Milestone - Final Demo:
+- Allow creators of surveys to close their surveys, preventing any more responses
+- Analyze the reponses of surveys and display the results to owners of surveys
+- Incorporate an alternative to our ORM as per the project topic